Admiral Rodney and St Leonard's

 Activities

-Across the year there are numerous events, some are run directly by ourselves, whilst others are run in conjunction with various local groups and voluntary organisations.
+Across the year there are numerous events.
+Some are organised directly by the Society, while others are run in collaboration with local groups and voluntary organisations.

 Key activities:

-• WHaCS meetings take place on the 4th Wednesday of the month, from September to April (excluding December), at St Leonard's Community Centre in Wollaton.
-From 7.15pm there is opportunity for a tea/coffee/social, then our guest speaker starts at 7.45pm.
-Entry is free for Society members and non-members are welcome, paying £3 at the door.
+• WHaCS meetings take place on the fourth Wednesday of the month, from September to April (excluding December), at St Leonard's Community Centre in Wollaton.
+From 7.15pm there is an opportunity for tea, coffee and socialising, followed by a guest speaker at 7.45pm.
+Entry is free for members; non-members are welcome (£3 at the door).

-• The Wollaton Dovecote is opened and run by WHaCS volunteers on selected dates, from May through to September; inside we have the Wollaton Village Dovecote Museum.
-Special exhibitions are organised alongside our permanent displays and we offer access to a wealth of local research materials.
-A free guided walk around Wollaton Village takes place on open days.
+• Wollaton Dovecote is opened and run by WHaCS volunteers on selected dates from May to September.
+Inside is the Wollaton Village Dovecote Museum, with permanent displays, special exhibitions, and access to a wide range of local research materials.
+A free guided walk around the village is available on open days.

-• The Wollaton Walled Garden Festivals are run in the spring, summer and autumn; these are a fantastic example of our active partnership within the local community.
-Have you visited the amazing Wollaton Walled Garden yet?
+• Wollaton Walled Garden Festivals are held in spring, summer and autumn.
+These are a great example of our active partnership within the local community.
+Have you visited the Wollaton Walled Garden yet?

 Membership